 (e) The license holder must continue to maintain the license at the current location and must continue to meet all requirements for operation of the facility until the date of the relocation.

-(f) This section applies to relocation of a currently licensed facility.
-See §90.14 of this title (relating to Increase in Capacity) for regulations governing capacity increases.
+(f) This section applies to relocation of a currently licensed facility, as described in §551.14 of this subchapter (relating to Increase in Capacity) for regulations governing capacity increases.

 TITLE 26 HEALTH AND HUMAN SERVICES